SpaghetMeNot/uvproject/docs/index.md

 # uvProject Home
-Welcome to the uvProject documenttion, here you'll find everything there is to know about the tools
+Welcome to the uvProject documenttion, here you'll find everything there is to know about the tools.
 <div class="grid cards" markdown>

 - [:octicons-download-16: Install uvProject](install.md)